leandrodeleite/engineering/Modular-Infrastructure/Key features.md

 Structs, Struct-based types
 | [mojo/manual/structs](https://docs.modular.com/mojo/manual/structs/)

-All data types
+All data types are defined as structs.
-— including basic types such as `String` and `Int`
+— including basic types such as `String` and `Int`.
-— are defined as structs.
 No types are built into the language itself.
-That means you can define your own types
+*That means you can define your own types
 that have all the the same capabilities
-as the standard library types.
+as the standard library types.*

 ---